nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     <box type="info" seamless>

-   **Info**: Upon starting, MedBook will display some sample data to help you get familiar.
+   **Note**: Upon starting, MedBook will display some sample data to help you get familiar.

     </box>